cjoh513/LSU-COMET-Lab/WRF/WRF and WPS Compilation.md

 &nbsp;

 # Building Libraries
 Next, The libraries for GNU/gcc need to be built.
-The online tutorial at the top of this file will link you to the WRF-Forums for installation instructions.
-[THIS](https://forum.mmm.ucar.edu/threads/full-wrf-and-wps-installation-example-gnu.12385/) also links directly to the forum installation instructions as well.
+There are different ways people install the necessary libraries for WRF.
+The [official](https://forum.mmm.ucar.edu/threads/full-wrf-and-wps-installation-example-gnu.12385/) instructions do not work for me (There's something in the configure arguments that don't play nicely on LSU's systems), but following [MLandreau's](https://forum.mmm.ucar.edu/threads/ubuntu-20-04-configure-netcdf-fortran-4-5-2-error-c-compiler-cannot-create-executables.12707/) steps from the linked forum (9th entry down) consistently works.
+This section will follow those steps for the library installation.

 The commands within this tutorial will be for specific versions of the libraries which may be outdated in the future.
 If the versions used here do not work, you can check the forum tutorial linked above and UCAR's [files](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compile_tutorial/tar_files/) to find the most up-to-date libraries.

 &nbsp;